 If you bad mouth the father or share too many inappropriate details, your child will pull away, argue with you and side with him.
 And if he speaks ill of you, they’ll rush out to protect you.
 Kids love their parents.
 They have to - it gives them stability.
-And unless a parent has seriously harmed a child, that child will love a parent even if an ex doesn’t.
+And unless a parent has seriously harmed a child, that child will love a parent even if an ex-doesn't.

-If you give them room to express their fears and questions, and give them space to navigate their own age-appropriate understanding of what happened, then you’ll appear non threatening and understanding.
+If you give them room to express their fears and questions and give them space to navigate their own age-appropriate understanding of what happened, then you’ll appear non-threatening, and understanding.
 They’ll come toward you more.

 When they need help, find a way to get a professional for them to talk to.
 I’ve had a social worker, school teachers, guidance counselors, camp counselors and psychologists talk to my kids over the years.
 Some things just can’t be discussed by you.

-You’re also sharing your child earlier than you may have wanted…before college or a summer camp say when they goes off on their own.
+You’re also sharing your child earlier than you may have wanted…before college or a summer camp say when they go off on their own.
 You have to share them now.
 I still hate that I don’t get to be with my kids all the time.
-But I also know I’ve a great baby sitter who’ll feed them pizza and let them stay up late but won’t put them in harm’s way.
+But I also know I've got a great babysitter who’ll feed them pizza and let them stay up late but won’t put them in harm’s way.
 I know I’m lucky and not every mom or dad is as fortunate as I am and I’m incredibly grateful my kids have been well protected over the years.
 And luckily today, courts are catching on more and more to the need to protect children and keep them safe.
 I hope and trust if there are real issues at stake, you and your attorney are doing everything you can to protect your children.

-The other painful thing about not being able to weigh in on your child's perception, is that you can’t.
+The other painful thing about not being able to weigh in on your child's perception is that you can’t.
 This is their divorce as much as it is yours.
 They have a different take on it and are navigating the transition differently but just like with learning to read and write, play sports or fall in love, you can’t do it for them.

 The good news is that because of the pain you and I went through as kids, more and more adults, attorneys and courts understand the impact divorce has on the next generation.
 Some states like NJ mandate co-parenting classes for divorcing couples.
-These courses can be taken on line and are a wealth of information covering things like when to tell your children, when to seek out professional help and the positive aspects of shared parenting.
+These courses can be taken online and are a wealth of information covering things like when to tell your children when to seek out professional help and the positive aspects of shared parenting.

-In many ways the questions and concerns you have for your children are going to force you to dig really deep down inside and have compassion for the entire family.
-Divorce forces kids to grow up quicker than we may have originally wanted for them because they have to navigate both households and routines, they have to meet future step parents or siblings.
+In many ways, the questions and concerns you have for your children are going to force you to dig really deep down inside and have compassion for the entire family.
+Divorce forces kids to grow up quicker than we may have originally wanted for them because they have to navigate both households and routines, they have to meet future step-parents or siblings.
 I want you to figure out, learn and trust in being your personal best.
 And figure out what kind of role model you want to be for your children.

 This is where I got my strength.
 I focused on, as best as I possibly could, being the best parent for my kids.
 And though it once made me mad, I knew deep down that my kids’ father was doing the best he could despite my opinion.

-When you focus on your best, and figure out when you’re not at your best, you get to show how human you are to them.
+When you focus on your best and figure out when you’re not at your best, you get to show how human you are to them.